Berupor/Nova16/programs/README.md

-## Examples of programs on the assembler nova8
+## Examples of programs on the assembler nova